 Left: Tria pavimenta tessellata Romani operis, animantium figuris, aliisque diversi generis ornamentis, variis coloribus eleganter depicta; quae in agro Wintertoniae, Lincolniensis comitatus oppidi, prope fluvios Trentam et Humbram anno MDCCXLVII primum reperiebantur.
 His quartum est adjunctum, apud Roxby vicinum oppidum jacens, sed nondum penitus retectum.

 Caption: C. Mitley Eboracensis delineavit, curante Fr.
 Drake, R.S.S.
 Publishd according to Act of Parliament, Octo 12, 1752.
 Scala pedum.
-Aeri sumptu Societatis Antiquari.
+Aeri sumptu Societatis Antiquar.
 Lond.
 Incidit G. Vertue, ann.
 1751.

-Left: Three tessellated pavements of Roman manufacture, decorated with figures of animals and other diverse kinds of ornaments, painted elegantly with various colors, [and] first discovered in Winterton fields in the county of Lincoln near the rivers Trent and Humber in the year 1747.
+Left: Three tessellated pavements of Roman manufacture, decorated with figures of animals and other diverse kinds of ornaments, painted elegantly with various colors, which were first discovered in Winterton fields in the county of Lincoln near the rivers Trent and Humber in the year 1747.

-To which is added another mosaic found in the neighboring town of Roxby but not yet thoroughly uncovered.
+To these has been added a fourth [mosaic] found in the neighboring town of Roxby but not yet thoroughly uncovered.

-Right: The first three of these were each placed contiguously; it can be inferred that they were placed in the first dining room.
+Right: The first three of these were each placed contiguously; it can be inferred that the first of these was the floor for a dining room.
 For Orpheus sits in the middle [of the first mosaic], strumming his cithara, surrounded by brute animals captivated by his song; and in the four corners, as many wine bowls can be seen.
 And Ceres is seen holding in her right hand a sheaf of wheat in the middle of the second [mosaic].
 And truly, the third one shows a deer running.
-All of these images of abundance and of cheerfulness are thought not to be without merit.
+All of these should be justly be considered symbols of abundance and cheerfulness.

 Caption: Drawn by C[harles] Mitley of York, commissioned by Fr[ancis] Drake, R.S.S.
 Scale of feet.
 Engraved in copper at the expense of the Society of Antiquaries of London by George Vertue, 1751.